 She reached into her fur-lined coat and produced a fat folded stack of bills.

 By “tips,” Nio understood the young woman to mean from stripping.
-Hard to use credit, or crypto, in that business.
+Hard to use credit, or the latest crypto, in that business.
 Nio noticed Ticity’s fingers as she took the stack.
-Fingers were hard, and hers were flawless.
+Fingers and hands were hard.
+Hers were flawless.

 Fortunately, the effect was temporary; in the case of an RNA vector, mere hours—just long enough for a concert.
-Even an injection of DNA eventually faded.
+Even a DNA injection eventually faded.
 Since the dermis grows slowly outward, all modified cells were slowly sloughed.
-But that often took 18 months or more, akin to regrowing long hair after a chop—a long time to look like walking vomit.
+But that could take 18 months or more, akin to regrowing long hair after a chop—a long time to look like walking vomit.

-Nio followed but stopped at the back door.
+“How bad is it?”
+She stopped at the back door.
 More snow.
+“Fuck.”

 At the back of the room, three wall-mounted flat screens—one large and two small—were connected by snaking wires to consoles and controllers.
 A box in the corner suggested at least one of them was new.
 Plugged into the wall next to it was a small orange-and-white Canine Companion—a doggie love doll, a four-legged plastic device designed to appease dogs with a humping problem.